 RCA and CAT measurements of two rails superposed for a 500m test site, showing irregularities in 10-30mm, 30-100mm and 100-300mm wavelength ranges plus one-third octave spectra.
 The one-third octave spectra are shown here up to 1m wavelength.
 Repeatability measurements for the RCA indicate that this produces reliable measurements up to at least 3m wavelength.

-A presentation from the 11th International Workshop on Railway Noise (IWRN11) can be downloaded that is particularly relevant to measurement of long-wave irregularities.
-This presents measurements from both RCA and CAT and compares the repeatability of these two instruments.
+Presentations from the 11th and 12th International Workshops on Railway Noise (IWRN) can be downloaded that are particularly relevant to measurement of long-wave irregularities.
+The first of these presents measurements from both RCA and CAT and compares the repeatability of these two instruments.
+The second concentrates on measurements from RCAs in service.

 Consecutive RCA measurements over 500m of track showing RMS moving averages in the 30-100mm and 100-300mm wavelength ranges.
 The discrete irregularities can be seen clearly.
 Many of the places where these are opposite one another and also uniformly spaced e.g. at 427.5-427.6km are bad welds or joints on short rail.
 Most of the defects at 427.8-428.0km are so-called “studs” or “squats”.
 The RCA software tabulates the discrete irregularities.
 Repeatability of the two sets of measurements is excellent on both rails and in both wavelength ranges.